kleelab-bch/HoloNet/README.md

 ## Note
 - The image data consists of two channels (470 nm and 625 nm).
-- The training data information (cell types and cell lines) is included in the All_data file.
+- The training data information (cell types and cell lines) is included in the All_Data file.
 The order related to cells is the same as in this article.
 - The data is saved as mat format.
 If the user wnats to change it, the data collection function is in the Utilities.py
 - The ``lib`` folder includes all dependencies required for the HoloNet and related models.
 - All trained models are saved to the ``Model_Save`` folder.